khengjin/skills-build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 >
 > 1. Activate the Python virtual environment.
 > 2. Update #file:octofit-tracker/backend/octofit_tracker/views.py to replace the return for the REST API URL endpoints with the codespace URL https://[REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev for Django and avoid certificate HTTPS issues.
-> 3. Make sure the Django backend works on [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev and localhost:8000.
+> 3. Make sure the Django backend works on [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]
-> 4. Test the API endpoints using curl command.
-> 5. Allow host access to codespace URL and localhost:8000.
->
 > Don't proceed with the next activity until all of these steps are completed.
 >```